 Leap is proud to celebrate over 30 years of bringing quality arts programming into San Francisco Bay Area schools.
 Leap's programs give children the opportunity to work with and learn from a professional artist in the classroom environment, often incorporating a teacher's own curriculum into the learning experience.
-During the 2011-12 school year, Leap served over 8,000 children in 40 local elementary and middle schools.
+Leap serves over 30 schools and 7,000 students each year.

 Leap's programs are custom designed to fit individual school needs, meet state standards and to integrate the arts into the academic curriculum.

 How Leap's programs benefit students: